 IMA is involved in a number of global advocacy initiatives around faith and development to mobilize the support of decision-makers, policymakers and donors to bring global health solutions to scale.

 IMA is the founder of the We Will Speak Out U.S. coalition, which works to end the silence surrounding sexual and gender-based violence, and connects diverse faith groups across the U.S with other leaders for action and advocacy around SGBV.
 The coalition works at local, national and global levels to raise awareness about SGBV to ensure care for survivors, encourage law enforcement to adopt better enforcement and to change cultures of tolerance and inaction.
-In 2014, IMA partnered with Sojourners on behalf of We Will Speak Out U.S. to release “Broken Silence: A Call for Churches to Speak Out,” as an advocacy tool for SGBV.
+In 2014, IMA partnered with Sojourners on behalf of We Will Speak Out U.S. to release “Broken Silence: A Call for Churches to Speak Out” and its 2018 follow-up report, Broken Silence 2.0: an update on pastors’ attitudes and actions around domestic and sexual violence in the #metoo era, as advocacy tools for SGBV.
 IMA also participates in dialogue at the annual U.N.
 Commission on the Status of Women, co-sponsoring parallel events in 2014 and 2015 on global faith responses to SGBV.